KarlScheibelhofer/java-crypto-tools/README.md

 This library enables reading and writing keys and certificate in Java via the JCA KeyStore API.
 It includes a JCA provider implementing a `pem` type `KeyStore`.
 It allows reading and writing unencrypted or encrypted  private keys and certificates.
+This library is small and has no dependencies, just standard Java Runtime.

 It enables easy integration of PEM keystores like the PEM version of the Common CA Database from Mozilla.